Introduction

-Peterborough City Council is committed to listening to the views of its customers in order to improve the services it provides.
+We are committed to listening to the views of our customers to improve the services we provide.
 Raising concerns or queries or making a complaint will not affect the way you are treated.

 Who can complain